- Yellow Shaded areas are basic science periods.

 After Step 1 of the USMLE, MSTP students may complete additional rotations over the summer.
 Prior to enrollment in graduate school courses in the fall, students must select their Ph.D. program.
 Normally, students select a laboratory before matriculating into their graduate program of choice.

 Individual Ph.D. requirements vary by program (for a list of programs, visit the Research page), but dual credit for the first two years of medical school basic sciences minimizes graduate school course requirements.
 All students take the NIH-required Ethics in Research course during fall of the first year.
-Typically, qualifying exams are taken in year 2 or 3 of graduate school, and most students defend in 3–5 years.
+Typically, qualifying exams are taken in year 2 of graduate school, and most students defend in 3–5 years.

 Throughout graduate school, MSTP students continue to participate in dinner seminars, annual retreats, and other programmatic events.
 Students also complete 2–4 Longitudinal Clerkships (LCs) during graduate school (see Clinical Experiences).